22 Weeks Pregnant: The 22nd Week Of Pregnancy

 Your baby is almost 10 inches (25 cm) long and weighs a whole 14 ounces (.4 kg).

 Pregnancy Week 22: What is happening with your baby?

-Your baby has pretty much taken on the form of a newborn baby, but is incredibly small.
+Your baby looks like a newborn but much smaller.
 Much development will continue to occur over the next 18 weeks.
-His or her skin appears wrinkly, but this is because he/she has not yet gained enough weight to fill the skin out.
-The lips are becoming more distinct.
+Your baby’s skin appears wrinkly, but this is because your baby has not yet gained enough weight to fill the skin out.
+The lips are also becoming more distinct.
 The eyes have completely formed, but the iris (the colored portion of the eye) still lacks pigment.
-The eyelids and eyebrows are in place, and the pancreas is continuing to mature.*
+The eyelids and eyebrows are in place, and the pancreas is continuing to mature.

 Pregnancy Week 22: What should you plan for this week?

 If you have not already arranged childbirth education classes, it is time to do so.
 Childbirth education classes provide accurate information on what to expect during labor and birth, teach relaxation techniques to use during labor, help labor coaches understand their role, and provide opportunities to talk with other couples who are expecting.
 Try to complete your class by the end of your 37th week, to ensure you can finish it before labor begins.
 Hospitals, community centers, and pregnancy centers normally offer classes.